fortran-lang/fortran-lang.org/_posts/2020-09-01-Fortran-Newsletter-September-2020.md

 If you'd like to contribute in any way, be it the design, implementation, or testing of benchmarks, please join the ongoing discussion [here](https://github.com/fortran-lang/benchmarks/issues).

 ## Compilers

+### GFortran

+GFortran 10.2 has been released, a bugfix release for 10.1.
+Bugs fixed include PR94361, a memory leak with finalizers.

+The development version of `gfortran` now supports the full OpenMP 4.5 specification.
+This will be released with GCC 11, but of course people can already download and test it.

 ### Classic Flang